 Flexible Spending Accounts (FSAs) can help you save an average of 30% on certain medical care and dependent care expenses by using pre-tax dollars.
-FSAs are administered for King County by WageWorks and are convenient and easy to use.
-You choose how much to put into your FSAs—up to a yearly maximum of $2,550 ($2,600 in 2018) for health care, and $5,000 for dependent care for joint tax filers ($2,500 if married and filing separately).
+FSAs are administered for King County by Navia Benefit Solutions and are convenient and easy to use.
+You choose how much to put into your FSAs—up to a yearly maximum of $2,600 for health care, and $5,000 for dependent care for joint tax filers ($2,500 if married and filing separately).

 To participate in an FSA, enroll during Open Enrollment.
 FSAs do not continue automatically—you must re-enroll each year during Open Enrollment.
 You may also enroll within 30 days of becoming benefits-eligible or a qualifying life event using the enrollment form in the FSA Guide.
-The election you make when you enroll in an FSA remains in effect for the entire calendar year, however, if you experience a qualifying life event, you can make a change using the FSA Change Form
+Your FSA election remains in effect for the entire calendar year, however, if you experience a qualifying life event, you can make a change using the FSA Change Form.

 Health Care FSA

-With a Health Care flexible Spending Account (FSA), you set aside pretax dollars from your paycheck into an account that you can use to pay for qualifying medical expenses.
-You can use your FSA funds to pay for a variety of medical, dental, and vision care expenses for you, your spouse or domestic partner, and your dependents—for example, deductibles, coinsurance and copays.
+With a Health Care Flexible Spending Account (FSA), you set aside pretax dollars from your paycheck into an account you can use to pay for eligible medical expenses.
+You can use your FSA funds to pay for a variety of medical, dental, and vision care expenses for you, your spouse, or eligible domestic partner, and your dependents—for example, deductibles, coinsurance, and copays.
 The IRS determines which expenses are eligible for reimbursement.
-Go to the WageWorks site to view the List of Eligible Health Care Expenses.
+Go to the Navia site to view the list of Eligible Health Care Expenses.

 Dependent Care FSA

-You can set aside pretax dollars into your Dependent Care Flexible Spending Account (FSA) to pay for a wide variety of services for your child, disabled spouse, or dependent parent while you and your spouse work.
+You can set aside pretax dollars in your Dependent Care Flexible Spending Account (FSA) to pay for a wide variety of services for your child, disabled spouse, or dependent parent while you and your spouse work.
 Some common eligible expenses include child and adult day care, preschool, and before- and after-school care.
-Go to the WageWorks site to view the List of Eligible Dependent Care Expenses.
+Go to the Navia site to view the list of Eligible Dependent Care Expenses.

 Paying for expenses and getting reimbursed

-As you incur eligible expenses, you submit reimbursement claim forms, receipts, and other required documentation using the WageWorks Web Portal.
-You can also use the EZ Receipts™ app from your mobile device.
+As you incur eligible expenses, you submit reimbursement claim forms, receipts, and other required documentation using the Navia Web Portal.
+You can also use the MyNavia app from your mobile device.
 You can be reimbursed by check or direct deposit.
-To set up FSA automatic deposits, go to your WageWorks account profile and select your reimbursement method.
+To set up FSA automatic deposits, go to your Navia account profile and select your reimbursement method.